 This song is probably the ultimate tribute to all things Cthulhu; Lovecraft would be proud.

-Well, there’s my dirty dozen.
+Well, there it is.
 You’ll see it revolves mostly around punk and metal…what else would you expect from me?
 Did I miss anything?
 Let’s hear it…